-14 thoughtful beauty gifts that Fast Company editors are asking for this year
+14 thoughtful beauty gifts that ‘Fast Company’ editors are asking for this year

 Mutha Body Products

-We could all use a little skin love in the winter, and no company delivers whole body hydration quite as luxuriously as Mutha.
+We could all use a little skin love in the winter, and no company delivers whole-body hydration quite as luxuriously as Mutha.
 The brand was created by founder Hope Smith, when during her pregnancy she found herself in need of deep hydration and unable to find clean options that worked well.
-What began as homemade recipes whipped up with food grade ingredients in her kitchen has turned into a full line of ultra-rich, all natural products.
-The Mutha Body Butter will bring even the driest skin back to glowing, while fast absorbing Body Oil locks moisture in after a shower or bath.
+What began as homemade recipes whipped up with food-grade ingredients in her kitchen has turned into a full line of ultra-rich, all-natural products.
+The Mutha Body Butter will bring even the driest skin back to glowing, while fast-absorbing Body Oil locks moisture in after a shower or bath.
 Plus, a portion of the proceeds from all sales supports International Medical Corps, a nonprofit organization that helps women across the globe deliver their children.

 Rare Beauty Makeup Sets

-Multi-hyphenate Selena Gomez’s Rare Beauty line pairs gorgeous, high-pigment makeup with a cause close to the her heart: mental health.
-One percent of all proceeds from the products goes to mental health research, while the makeup products are framed inclusively: “makeup is something to enjoy, not something you need,” Gomez told Fast Company in August.
-The company’s gorgeous, richly pigmented eye shadow palettes come in adorable jewel cases while multi-use products like the Lip and Cheek Duo make a playful flush a swipe away, on the go.
+Multihyphenate Selena Gomez’s Rare Beauty line pairs gorgeous, high-pigment makeup with a cause close to her heart: mental health.
+One percent of all proceeds from the products goes to mental health research, while the makeup products are framed inclusively: “Makeup is something to enjoy, not something you need,” Gomez told Fast Company in August.
+The company’s gorgeous, richly pigmented eye shadow palettes come in adorable jewel cases while multiuse products such as the Lip and Cheek Duo make a playful flush a swipe away, on the go.

 Sisley Paris Phyto Eye Twists

-These multi-use sticks from Sisley Paris come in a variety of colors, from champagne pink to bright emerald green to deep, steely grey.
+These multiuse sticks from Sisley Paris come in a variety of colors, from champagne pink to bright emerald green to deep, steely grey.
 The creamy, glittery blends can be used as all-over eyeshadows, or as Carine-Roitfeld-style smudgy eyeliner.
-The smudge-proof formula makes it easy to blend, but then stays put all day and night once applied.
+The smudge-proof formula makes it easy to blend but then stays put all day and night once applied.

 Dr. Barbara Sturm Ski Cream

 From celebrity favorite Dr. Barbara Sturm comes a perfect cream for those braving the ski slopes (or the streets of New York in January).
-This oil-rich cream will keep skin from cracking, and moisture from escaping even in the coldest, windiest of winter environments.
+This oil-rich cream will keep skin from cracking and moisture from escaping even in the coldest, windiest of winter environments.
 Gift it to your favorite ski bum, or friends who just can’t resist spending time outdoors in frigid temperatures.
 Just make sure they also use sunscreen (we like Venus Williams’s EleVen sunscreen, or this luxe version from Mila Moursi).

 Golde Turmeric Latte Blend

 Outside beauty starts on the inside.
 This drink debloats and boasts skin-clearing turmeric as its key ingredient.
-Mix with your choice of milk for a hot, soothing drink at the end of the day, relaxing with a Kora Organics turmeric mask on or after your nighttime skincare routine.
+Mix with your choice of milk for a hot, soothing drink at the end of the day, relaxing with a Kora Organics turmeric mask during or after your nighttime skincare routine.

 Tata Harper Daily Essentials Set

 Give someone the gift of a whole new skin routine.
-This kit, designed for all skin types boasts everything you need—made in Vermont with all-natural ingredients—for a new a.m. and p.m. routine.
-A bonus: the green glass jars look beautiful on a shelf.
-Other sets with shelf-appeal include Isla Beauty’s full regimen and Drunk Elephant’s Polypeptide Kit.
+This kit, designed for all skin types, boasts everything you need—made in Vermont with all-natural ingredients—for a new a.m. and p.m. routine.
+A bonus: The green glass jars look beautiful on a shelf.
+Other sets with shelf appeal include Isla Beauty’s full regimen and Drunk Elephant’s Polypeptide Kit.

 Fast Company may receive revenue for some links to products on our site.